JuliaGtk/Gtk4.jl/docs/src/manual/properties.md

 ## Getter and setter methods

 Some properties have corresponding getter and setter C methods.
-It's recommended that you use these when they exist, as they are a little faster and more type stable.
+It's recommended that you use these when they exist, as they are a little faster and type stable.
 For example the function `visible` gets or sets the property "visible" of a `GtkWidget`:
 ```julia
 julia> visible(win)
 true